Sousastep/SousaFX-rnbo-docs/docs/overview.md

 ### Output Meters

-Below the dials are the output meters, along with a save button, which saves SousaFX's current state.
+Below the dials are the output meters, along with a Save button that saves SousaFX's current state, and a Restore button that discards changes and restores the previous save.

 ### Layout